 To be honest, I was very excited about my first solo trip.
-It is Italy’s second biggest city, and I thought that they were so many things to see and do.
+It is Italy’s second biggest city, and I thought that there were so many things to see and do.

 Since then I have visited Milan other two times, once for attending a Christmas Party and once for spending a weekend solo and explore the city a bit more.

-The answer to the question “Does it Worth Visiting Milan?” is very complicated.
-It depends on your hobbies, from your expectations and from a list of other things that I am going to analyze in the paragraph below.
+The answer to the question “Is it Worth Visiting Milan?” is very complicated.
+It depends on your hobbies, your expectations and from a list of other things that I am going to analyze in the paragraph below.

-Let’s see together why is it worthing visiting Milan and what to expect from your trip:
+Let’s find out together why it’s worthing visiting Milan and what to expect from your trip:

-- You should know that Milan is capital of Lombardy and Italy’s second biggest city.
+- You should know that Milan is the capital of Lombardy and Italy’s second biggest city.

-- It is also called the “Fashion capital” and if you love fashion or if you are passionate about shopping this the place for you!
+- It is also called the “fashion capital” and if you love fashion or if you are passionate about shopping this is the place for you!